 While improving every step of the supply chain, an effective reverse logistics solution can significantly impact the asset recovery of a business and, as a result, positively contribute at an operational level as well.
-From the time a customer raises a return request to such time the product has been returned to the seller/company it stays as a dead inventory in the chain causing wastage in cost and inventory.
-So, apart from customer satisfaction a quick return also adds the opportunity of the return product to be resold or treated as per the status.
+From the time a customer raises a return request to the time the product has been returned to the seller/company, it stays as dead inventory in the chain, causing wastage in cost and inventory.
+So, apart from customer satisfaction, a quick return also adds the opportunity for the return product to be resold or treated as per the status.

-Reverse shipments allow a company to closely monitor the quality of the product and high return rate acts as an alert to relook into the quality.
-Also returns due to sizes issue acted as a catalyst to improvisation with features like size charts, size guides and virtual trials.
-Such continuous improvements in the UI helps in attracting better traffic on the platform.
-Also, companies can identify the quality sourcing partners with simple data analytics to reduce returns.
+Reverse shipments allow a company to closely monitor the quality of the product, and a high return rate acts as an alert to relook into the quality.
+Returns due to size issues have acted as a catalyst for improvements with features like size charts, size guides, and virtual trials.
+Such continuous improvements in the UI help in attracting better traffic to the platform.
+Additionally, companies can identify quality sourcing partners through simple data analytics to reduce returns.

 Improved ROI and sustainability

-A cost-effective reverse logistics system can not only help the company reduce it’s return cost, but the speed of returns can further help in customer retention and improved revenue.
-Reverse logistics sometimes is being considered as a dead cost and is not prioritized by the e-commerce companies, but one must remember that while half of the customer experience is drawn by the web interface and products, balance 50% of the consumer life cycle consists of the fulfilment and logistics.
+A cost-effective reverse logistics system can not only help the company reduce its return cost, but the speed of returns can further help in customer retention and improved revenue.
+Reverse logistics is sometimes considered a dead cost and is not prioritized by e-commerce companies.
+However, one must remember that while half of the customer experience is drawn by the web interface and products, the other 50% of the consumer life cycle consists of fulfillment and logistics.